hornsten/fluffington-post/README.md

 ![home page](public/img/home-screen.png?raw=true "Home Page")

 ## Saved Articles
-* View Your saved articles
+* View your saved articles
 * Delete articles you don't like, and scrape some more!